2019 #bEASTtexas FOOTBALL AT THE HALF: Friday Football Fever digital special looks at where high school football teams stand

 Many players have begun to attract attention, and as always a large group of programs are gearing up to make some noise in the months of November and December.

+A pair of special guests that joined them in studio were 92.1 FM “The Team” Sports Director Bill Coates, who is also the raido voice of the Tyler Lee Red Raiders, and longtime former Athens coach Paul Essary, who recently retired from the coaching profession.

-Join Mike and Garrett as they talk about many of our area teams and players.
+Watch the video as Mike and Garrett talk about many of our area teams and players.
 They’ll also talk to a few coaches.

-A pair of special guests will also join them in studio – 92.1 FM “The Team” Sports Director Bill Coates, who is also the raido voice of the Tyler Lee Red Raiders, and longtime former Athens coach Paul Essary, who recently retired from the coaching profession.

-Be sure to tune in to the livestream at 6:30 p.m. on your computer or mobile device.